-- The Member States (MS) of the European Union (EU), including their outermost regions. - The Overseas Countries and Territories (OCT) linked to the Member State6; - Horizon Europe associated countries (those that have signed an agreement with the EU as identified in Article 7 of the Horizon 2020 Regulation): according to the updated list published by the EC (please check the document in the footnote7); - UK applicants are eligible under the conditions set by the EC for Horizon Europe participation at the time of the deadline of the call.
+- The Member States (MS) of the European Union (EU), including their outermost regions. - The Overseas Countries and Territories (OCT) linked to the Member State10; - Horizon Europe associated countries (those that have signed an agreement with the EU as identified in Article 7 of the Horizon 2020 Regulation): according to the updated list published by the EC11; - UK applicants are eligible under the conditions set by the EC for Horizon Europe participation at the time of the deadline of the call.

-6 Entities from Overseas Countries and Territories (OCT) are eligible for funding under the same conditions as entities from the Member States to which the OCT in question is linked.
+$^{^{10}}$ Entities from Overseas Countries and Territories (OCT) are eligible for funding under the same conditions as entities from the Member States to which the OCT in question is linked.

-$^{^7 \} https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/list-3rd-country-participation_horizon-euratom_en.pdf$
+https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/list-3rd-country-participation_horizon-euratom_en.pdf